blueOceanSustainableSolutions/exaSIMPLE/L2/README.md

 - pandas
 - filelock

-Two configuration files are available in the configure direction.
+Two configuration files are available in the configure directory.
 One uses a shell script to create a Python enviroment and install and dependencies:
 ```
 #!/bin/bash